sandialabs/seacas-docs/_build/html/_sources/index.rst.txt

 Slice
 -----

-Decompose an Exodus Database into multiple databases for use in a parallel application which uses a file-per-rank method for the input mesh database.
+`Slice <../../Slice.md>`_ decomposes an Exodus Database into multiple databases for use in a parallel application which uses a file-per-rank method for the input mesh database.
 Experimental.

 Skinner
 -------